How much does it cost to go to UW?

 College Cost Estimator

-Use the College Cost Estimator to get an idea of how much money you may have to spend out of pocket to attend U of Wyoming, and how many loans you may have to take on.
+Use the College Cost Estimator to get an idea of how much money you may have to spend out of pocket to attend UW, and how many loans you may have to take on.

 Select the factors that are true for you.